 Or just before this manifests, look for this, because over here, because this will be manifesting just ahead of that.

-Okay, that was a prediction I made that was like five or eight months ahead of time, in which I said there was going to be a blonde on a on a boat that was gonna cause uh problems and mayhem.
+So if a data set popped up and said, you know, a specific thing, like the Costa Concordia, okay, that was a prediction I made that was like five or eight months ahead of time in which I said there was going to be a blonde on a boat that was going to cause problems in mayhem.

-A blonde was taken up by a captain on the Costa Concordia cruise ship, and uh uh he got to fiddling around with her when he should have been fiddling around with the boat.
+Okay, a blonde was taken up by a captain on the Costa Concordia cruise ship, and he got to fiddling around with her when he should have been fiddling around with the boat, and the result was some people dead and the boat falling over.

 Okay, so we had it.

-There was uh a distance after that within the data sets that appeared to be about three months.
+There was a distance after that within the data sets that appeared to be about three months.

 So we knew we had about three months for this other stuff to pop up.